2.13 Provisions and contingencies:

 Capital reserve

-Capital reserve is created by capital profits of the company which is not kept for distribution to the shareholders in the form of dividened.
+Capital reserve is created by capital profits of the company which is not kept for distribution to the shareholders in the form of dividend.
 It has been created during the Business Combinations in earlier periods.

 Securities Premium